anna171717/PLVS/README.md

 ### Datasets

 Download VIST ResNet152 features and put in project directory, make sure in `src_xxx/dataset.py` the path is correct.
-(Acutally you can generate ResNet152 features from original dataset)

 ### Generate Rake plan or concept